AbdullahMJ99/Project-4/predictive_models_report.md

 ![BlueSte outlier](/images/BlueSte_after_scaling.png)

+*Figure 6 - Post-Normalization BlueStem Neighborhood Outlier*: This image illustrates the impact of normalization in revealing a neighborhood outlier.

 All non-'Normal' Sale Condition values were excluded from analysis.

  The hyperparameter space for the neural network, including layers, neurons, and activation features, underwent systematic manipulation.
 Various columns, including promising correlated features such as garage area and the presence of a fireplace, were added and dropped in pursuit of optimal model configuration.
 Diverse feature engineering attempts were made, generating new values for total living square footage, room count, and even kitchen quality.
 To evaluate the impact of location, rare neighborhood values were binned.